TLDR

-The Ghost Story
+The Full Story

 Built in 1818, the Old Jail is one of the few buildings in Chambersburg that survived the town's burning by Confederate forces in 1864.
 The jail functioned until 1970 and was placed on the National Register of Historic Places that same year.
 The sheriff and his family lived in one half of the building while prisoners occupied cells on three levels, with meals cooked in the basement kitchen.
 Notable inmates included Captain John Cook from John Brown's Harper's Ferry raid and "Lewis the Robber," a highwayman known as the "Robin Hood of Pennsylvania."

 Today the Old Jail serves as home to the Franklin County Historical Society and offers ghost hunting opportunities.
-Contact the society to arrange paranormal investigations in this building that has witnessed nearly two centuries of suffering and death.
+Contact the society to arrange investigations in this building that has witnessed nearly two centuries of suffering and death.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.